 Here’s Trishia Boudier sharing how she keeps her garden blades sharp and ready.

-As with many tasks like building, cooking, painting, and gardening, preparation is important.
+As with most tasks, whether it’s building, cooking, painting, or gardening, preparation is important.
 Just as important is the after-task clean-up and maintenance that keep your handy implements looking good and working as they should for the next time.

 As with life, you get out of them what you put into (caring for) them.

 Okay, so let’s get gardening prepping and cleaning!

 G. Coleman Alderson is an entrepreneur, land manager, investor, gardener, and author of the novel, Mountain Whispers: Days Without Sun.
 Coleman holds an MS from Penn State where his thesis centered on horticulture, park planning, design, and maintenance.
 He’s a member of the Phi Kappa Phi Honor Society and a licensed building contractor for 27 years.
 “But nothing surpasses my 40 years of lessons from the field and garden.
 And in the garden, as in life, it’s always interesting because those lessons never end!”
 Coleman Alderson